NigatuBeyene/Demoblaze_Auto_Selenium_Project/README.md

 Nigatu Beyene

 # comments:
-- add whoAreWe section
 - add user profile tests
-- verify all the tests run on jenkins
+- verify all the tests run on allure
 - sanity and regression will execute automatically when there is chan
-- mobile
 - pom at server folder